protoconal/ICS4U1-Culminating-Dungeon/README.md

-# ICS4U1-Culminating-Dungeon
+# ICS4U1 Culminating 2022-23 - presented for Kalisz

+## Name: "Vaquera: The Emboldened Adventure"

-This was a culminating projected submitted to complete ICS4U1.
+This was a culminating project for ICS4U1.

+Dungeon Crawler-type Game

+Lead Conceptual Designer: Chris Yang Copywriter/Designer: Ilelemwanta Nomaren
+Programmers: Tony Guo
+Project Management: Emily Ta

+I think I got a high 90 or maybe a mid 80?
+I'm not sure.

-It was hell.
+It was hell. (edit 2023-06-11: less hell, it was a challenge though)